samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 Eastern Oerik is a realm of many mysteries, several of which are described below.

 ***Bat-Folk of Hepmonaland***.
 Separated from Eastern Oerik by the Tilva Strait, Hepmonaland is a relatively small continent that few people of the Flanaess known much about.
 Those who have explored the north spur of Hepmonaland report dense rainforests, severe tropical storms, steamy wetlands, and a fetid swamp (called the Pelisso Swamp).
-Adventurers are sometimes lured into Hepmonaland’s rainforests by ancient ruins, including tombs and shrines left behind by an ancient civilization of bat-like humanoids whose history is largely forgotten.
+Adventurers are sometimes lured into Hepmonaland's rainforests by ancient ruins, including tombs and shrines left behind by an ancient civilization of bat-like humanoids whose history is largely forgotten.

 ***Devastating Magic.*** Almost a thousand years ago, the war between the Baklunish and Suloise empires came to a horrific end.
 The Baklunish people who lived in what is now the Dry Steppes called down a rain of colorless fire that burned all living things, ignited the landscape, and reduced the Suloise lands to ashes, creating the Sea of Dust.
 In retaliation, Suloise survivors invoked their own magic to devastate the Baklunish lands.
 What magic was responsible for the Rain of Colorless Fire and the Invoked Devastation?
 What would happen if such magic fell into the wrong hands today?